WELCOME TO THE PRACTICE

 To the patients of Redwood Practice

-We are very happy to announce that Dr Sophia Kumar will be joining the Redwood Practice as a GP Partner.
+We are very happy to announce that Dr Sophia Kumar has joined the Redwood Practice as a GP Partner.
 She comes highly recommended and is a member of the Royal College of General Practitioners and also the Royal College of Obstetricians and Gynaecologists.
-She will work Mondays, Thursdays and Fridays from July 2014 (and some Tuesday mornings before then).
+She will be working Mondays, Thursdays and Fridays.

-We would like to welcome Dr Humayon Ayub (male) and Dr Shirin Lakhani (female) to our practice team for April, May and June 2014.
+Dr Humayon Ayub (male) and Dr Shirin Lakhani (female) will continue to be part of our practice team for July, August and September 2014.
 They are experienced GPs who both graduated from Guy's King's and St Thomas' School of Medicine and the Dartford Vocational Training scheme.

 Aged between 16 - 25 years? you need to have had two doses of the Measles, Mumps and Rubella (MMR)immunisation to ensure full protection against mumps.
 Please book in with the Practice Nurse.